The FrameMaker training courses you've been waiting for

 Need something better than a 2 or 3 day class?

-Check out this six week blended online course.
+Check out these six week blended online courses.

 This course adjusts to you